RealGeeks/lead_router.py/README.md

 then run tests:

+    $ pip install tox
-    $ python setup.py test
+    $ tox

-If you're familiar with py.test custom arguments can be provided:
+If you're familiar with py.test custom arguments can be provided.
+This way you can run specific tests in a specific environment:

+    $ source .tox/py26/bin/activate
     $ python setup.py test --pytest-args='-v --tb=short'

 It will calculate the coverage, if you want to view the coverage report